bharathsanga/Coursera_Capstone/README.md

 # Coursera_Capstone
-this a repository for the last course in the ibm data sciencec certification
+this a repository for the last course in the ibm data science certification